 CM 120 Communication Seminar I (4)

-Communication Seminar I focuses on the separate communication modes of reading, writing, speaking, listening, and information technological literacy as methods of making meaning.
-As the student explores ideas from print and online resources, personal experience, and active learning situations, she recognizes the impact on meaning of language elements such as audience, context, focus, purpose, and structure.
-Individually and in small and large group activities, she expands her understanding of complex topics and her critical thinking skills.
-She develops awareness of self-management strategies such as time management, study skills, vocabulary acquisition, and independent research, and learns to employ self assessment and feedback to evaluate her progress in this course and across the curriculum.
+Communication Seminar I focuses on the separate communication abilities of reading, writing, speaking, listening, and information technological literacy as methods of making meaning.
+As the student explores ideas from print and online resources, personal experience, and active learning situations, they will recognize the impact on meaning of language elements such as audience, context, focus, purpose, and structure.
+Individually and in small and large group activities, they will expand their understanding of complex topics and critical thinking skills.
+They will develop an awareness of self-management strategies such as time management, study skills, vocabulary acquisition, and independent research, and they will learn to employ self assessment and feedback to evaluate their progress in this course and across the curriculum.

 ENG 055 Integrating English Usage (0)